Executive Summary

 Fig 5: SMID cap wide and diverse investment universe

-The triggers are in place for the SMIDs to rally.
-To reap the full benefits an active investment approach works best.
-The SMID space is a prime market for longer-term valuation-driven stock pickers.
-Although small cap stocks represent approximately 65% of the Japan universe2, they are often under researched.
-The amount of sell-side analyst coverage is a good proxy for the market’s focus.
-Within the TOPIX Index, under covered small cap stocks represent almost 57% of the index.
+The triggers are in place for the SMIDs to perform, but to reap the full benefits, an active investment approach works best.
+The SMID space is a prime market for longer term valuation-driven stock pickers.
+Although small-cap stocks represent over 80% of the Japan equity universe2 , they are often under researched.
 See Fig 6.
+The amount of sell-side analyst coverage is a good proxy for the market’s focus; within the TOPIX Small Index, over half of the names are being covered by 1 analyst at most.

 We repeatedly see cases where smaller companies not only fall out of favour, often for shorter-term thematic reasons, but are also dropped from analyst coverage altogether.
 This drives mispricing to the sort of extremes where good or improving companies are simply ignored.
-Given that our investment process relies on exploiting persistent behavioural biases, this is a very good thing for us.
+Given that our investment process relies on exploiting persistent behavioural biases that cause significant dislocation between the share price and relative value of a company, this gives us a sustainable, strong edge on investing in companies that are likely beneficiaries ahead of the analyst’s recommendations.

 Fig 6: Limited sell-side coverage for SMID cap stocks